sveltejs/language-tools/packages/svelte-vscode/README.md

 ##### `svelte.plugin.css.globals`

 Which css files should be checked for global variables (`--global-var: value;`).
 These variables are added to the css completions.
 String of comma-separated file paths or globs relative to workspace root.
-You need to reload for the changes to take effect.

 ##### `svelte.plugin.css.diagnostics`